 Ollie Jr. and Angela (Thorpe) Carter met in Chicago, IL in 1983.
 A country boy from Mississippi and a city girl from Chicago, excitement and introducing one another to new things is how their love story began.
 Stories of how they grew up, new restaurants, music and movies, especially westerns, were at the top of their date nights.
 They married May 30, 1989 and from this union, Candace, Shannon Simone and Joshua were born.
 Throughout their 30 years of marriage, they shared a life of love, understanding, commitment and service to each other and to the Lord.

 As a lifelong man of Faith, Ollie Jr. lived his life as a God-fearing man.
 He attended Travelers Rest Baptist Church under the leadership of Rev. Freddie Clark.
 He was ordained by Bishop Chandler Owens, Sr. as a Church of God in Christ minister in January of 1993.
 He served under Dr. Samuel A. Fluker at the House of Inspiration, COGIC, located in Chicago, IL., until becoming the Founder and Pastor of New Faith and Hope Outreach Ministries, in Dolton, IL.

 Ollie Jr.’s assertive yet humble personality is what made him stick out amongst the crowd.
 His swag, story-telling capabilities, smile and smooth nature was unparallel and in a league of its own.
 He leaves to cherish his memory two sons, six daughters, five grandchildren, two great-grandchildren, a host of nieces, nephews, cousins, in-laws and friends.

-To send flowers to Rev. Ollie Carter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Ollie Carter, please visit our floral store.